 - publications that are not “scholarly articles,” e.g., books, popular articles, musical scores, creative fiction, etc.

-For any of these publications, you will want to check your publishing agreement to see what conditions you agreed to before attempting to post in a repository.
-If you have not yet signed a publishing agreement for an article you want to post, and you are not a UC employee, you can use the SPARC author addendum to modify an agreement that doesn’t give you the rights you need.
+For any of these publications, you will want to check your publishing agreement, before attempting to post in a repository, to see what conditions you originally agreed to.
 If you don’t have your old agreements, or want to know about the policies of journals you’re thinking about publishing in, you can search the SHERPA/RoMEO database to find out which publishers and journals allow open access archiving.

 For more in depth information about copyright, visit the UC Copyright site.